Best Deals on Kitchen Products

 Nugget Ice Makers

-The GE Profile Opal 2.0 Nugget Icemaker is one of the best options on the market, according to CR’s tests.
+The GE Profile Opal 2.0 Nugget Icemaker is at its best price.
+This is one of the best options on the market, according to CR’s tests.
 GE claims it can produce up to 24 pounds of ice a day (our testing did not last long enough to hit the max).
 It’s also among the quieter icemakers we tried.
 This slick-looking model makes the nugget type of ice and does it faster than all other models, which earned it the only top score for speed.
 It also has the highest water capacity and features a large, removable plastic water reservoir, which means fewer refills.
 It is the priciest in our ratings, making this discount even more important if you’re thinking of buying it.

 Kitchen Tools